Skip over main navigation

 Part time timetables

-They should only use part-time timetables in exceptional circumstances such as to meet a pupil’s medical needs.
-A part-time timetable must not be treated as a long-term solution, should be time-limited and should not be used to manage a pupil’s behaviour.
+They should only use part-time timetables in very exceptional circumstances, such as to meet a pupil’s medical needs, and should not be used to manage a pupil’s behaviour.

 A part-time timetable may sometimes be discriminatory, but this will depend on whether it is a proportionate way of achieving a legitimate aim that the school may have in implementing it (see (RD and GD v The Proprietor of Horizon Primary (Responsible Body) (SEN): [2020] UKUT 278 (AAC)).

-If you believe your child has been unlawfully excluded from school, you should make a complaint to the school governors.
+If you believe your child has been unlawfully excluded from school, you should take action.

 Published: 27th March, 2018